Attention job seekers: it’s important to KNOW YOUR AUDIENCE!

 And remember, you don’t have to include every job you’ve ever had on your resume.
 You can just include the ones that are relevant to the position under a heading called “Relevant Experience”

-I discussed this in my previous post when I gave a critique of the real interviews featured on CNBC’s new show, The Job Interview.
+I discussed this in my previous post when I gave a critique of the real interviews featured on CNBC’s old show, The Job Interview.

 Recruiters are nervous because they know you’re also nervous.
 They’re nervous for you because they want you to do a good job.
 They’re rooting for you.